What to Wear on a Europe River Cruise (+ Full River Cruise Packing List)

 • Toothbrush, toothpaste, and floss

-• Solid soap and shampoo bars (and I'm in love with these tiny waterproof soap bags)
+• Soap and shampoo bars (and I'm in love with these tiny waterproof soap bags)

 And a first aid kit with painkillers, meds for upset stomachs/heartburn, a few Band-Aids, nail clippers and tweezers, etc. is always good to have!
 I like this little pill case for travel.
 (Though note that any prescription medication should always go in your carry-on bag or purse!
 Never check it in your suitcase.)